openconfig/featureprofiles/feature/bgp/policybase/otg_tests/link_bandwidth_test/README.md

 ## Procedure

-* Testbed configuration - Setup BGP sessions and prefixes.
+* Testbed configuration - Setup external BGP sessions and prefixes.
   * Generate config for 2 DUT and ATE ports where:
     * DUT port 1 to ATE port 1.
     * DUT port 2 to ATE port 2.